Allow me to start a conversation.

 After three decades of pastoral work, my counseling ministry has covered a wide range of life-issues.
-I am fully convinced that it would be impossible to adequately prepare a young leader for the multitude of issues encountered in ministry today.
-The landscape of ministry is far too complicated — primarily due to the breakdown of the family over the last four decades.
+It would be impossible to adequately prepare a young leader for the many issues encountered in ministry today.
+The landscape of society is very complicated — primarily due to the breakdown of the family over the last four decades.

-As I reflected on this, I realized that something must be done to protect new leaders (before they assume the role of counselor) from too much trial and error.
+Something must be done to protect new leaders from too much trial and error in ministry.
 Those who aspire to leadership are usually driven by strong desires to help others.
-But when we’re unprepared to handle issues and yet persist in trying to offer solutions, we risk hurting those under our care.
-We also bring disrepute to pastoral ministry and perhaps to the gospel itself.
+But when they are unprepared to handle issues, they risk hurting those under their care.
+And some efforts to help can actually bring disrepute to pastoral ministry and to the gospel itself.

 A new pastor must expect to be approached with a wide range of problems — many beyond the scope of his preparation.
 Those entering ministry must be postured with enough humility to admit when they do not have answers to complex problems.
-But when they enter with the belief that the Bible is enough for all of our problems, they sometimes feel a need to offer solutions where they have little knowledge.
+But when they enter with the belief that the Bible is enough for all of our problems, they sometimes feel a need to offer solutions where they have inadequate understandings of the problems.

-New leaders must understand that simplistically naïve answers to complicated matters hurt and mislead people.
-Some leaders wrongly feel obligated to have the answers to each problem they encounter.
+New leaders must realize that simplistically naïve or reductionistic answers to complicated matters can hurt and mislead people.
+Some leaders wrongly feel obligated to have the answers to every problem they encounter.
 The temptation they feel is to reduce all of life’s problems to spiritual issues needing spiritual solutions.
 And this can be even more destructive when the leaders’ ego is inflated with a spiritualized sense of authority about the Bible being all we need to solve all our problems.

 The scene often looks like this:

-This approach to ministry is misguided and self-serving.
-It actually reflects an inadequate understanding of the Bible itself.
-It’s an approach based on superficial theology (esp. anthropology and hamartiology); involving uses of Scriptures that are isolated from their full theological contexts, and guilty of the same error of those who reduce humans to social and physical beings but discount the spiritual.
-When this happens it unnecessarily alienates the “professional” counseling community from pastoral counselors.
+This approach to ministry is misguided and sometimes very self-serving.
+It also reflects an inadequate understanding of the Bible itself.
+It’s based on superficial theology (esp. anthropology and hamartiology) and typically involves use of Scripture isolated from the full theological context.
+This approach is guilty of the same error of those who reduce human needs to social and physical solutions but discount the spiritual.
+When this happens it unnecessarily alienates the “professional” counseling community from pastoral ministry.

 Please do not misunderstand.
-I am committed to the Scriptures (just read articles on this blog).
-When rightly and fully applied in context, God speaks powerfully to the matters of this life both directly and in principle throughout Scripture.
-Wrongful use of the Bible is what we must guard against.
+I am committed to the Scriptures when rightly and fully applied in context.
+God speaks powerfully to the matters of this life both directly and in principle throughout Scripture.
+Wrongful uses of the Bible are my concern and what we must guard against.

-In hopes of protecting young leaders from this path, we should invite them to learn more about the sources behind behavior.
-If we can lead future pastors and counselors to mature and well-researched conclusions about sources, we can help to protect them from doing more damage than good.
-We can also protect them from wrongful judging (which is very displeasing to God) and being too quick to offer superficial solutions.
+In hopes of protecting young leaders, we must invite them to learn more about potential sources behind behavior.
+If we can lead future pastors and counselors to more mature conclusions about sources, we can protect them from doing more damage than good.
+We can also protect them from wrongfully judging others in ways that lead to superficial solutions.

-I’ve had a long and deeply personal interest in the sources behind behavior.
-It’s an area of research that has occupied consistent space in my studies and ministry for many years.
-I am not pretending to be an authority on the matter but I do believe I have some important insights to offer.
-I welcome healthy discussion and, if necessary, correction.
+I’ve had a long and deeply personal interest in sources behind behavior.
+It’s an area of research that has occupied consistent space in my studies for many years.
+I am not pretending to be an authority on the matter, but I do believe I have some important insights to offer.
+And I always welcome healthy discussion and correction.
 Opinions on sources behind human behavior have been significantly debated and too often motivations involved have been suspect.

 Over the last several decades, the question of why we do the things we do has experienced a kind of social revolution.
 The two most prominent waves of thought trace human behavior to nurture and nature.
 Until recently, the dominant narrative has been focused on nurture.
 Breakthroughs in science and medicine, however, have shifted mainstream opinion toward nature as the explanation for behavior.
 Allow me to offer a simple overview of these two sources.

-Sadly, there has been a tendency among some Christian counselors to react to “all-things-secular” with a kind of knee-jerk suspicion rather than careful thought.
+Sadly, there has been a tendency among some Christian counselors to be postured with a kind of knee-jerk suspicion toward medicinal aids.
 Even among a few Christian counselors whom I respect, I sometimes find this tendency.
-I find what I call “hat-tipping” acknowledgement to the possibility of bits of truth in the nurture and nature paradigms.
-I think I understand where some of this comes from because secular psychiatry and biopsychiatry tend to be condescending toward spiritual dimensions of personhood.
+I also find what I call a “hat-tipping” acknowledgement of the possibility of bits of truth in the nurture and nature paradigms.
+Some of this comes as a reaction to a negative posture often found in secular psychiatry and bio-psychiatry toward spiritual dimensions of personhood.
 But we must not allow misguided assumptions (no matter how condescending) to cause knee-jerk reactions among Christian counselors.
 Nor should we be carelessly dismissive of all of the research and findings in these fields.

 I must conclude this post (it’s already too long) but I will tip my hand toward my next movement.
 I believe that Christian counselors have a unique advantage of being holistically honest in dealing with human problems.
 Our theology protects us from simplistic reductions because we know that God has made us physical, psychological, social and spiritual beings.
 Each of these dimensions of life must be considered when understanding human behavior.
 And we know (from Scripture and empirical evidence) that the most corrupting and alienating force in the world (sin) has profoundly affected each dimension.
 We also know that any one of these dimensions can profoundly affect the others.